Development in the year under review

 The high level of supply reliability was maintained.

-- The drop in demand for diesel fuels is primarily due to the development of intra-Group customers in regional transport.
+- The increased demand for diesel fuels is due to intra-Group customers in regional and freight transport.

-The number of employees increased above all in order to handle the higher project volume arising from LuFV III as well as to allow quality assurance in network operations.
+The number of employees increased slightly, primarily in order to implement the higher project volume arising from the LuFVIII and through insourcing IT services.

-The share of renewable energies in the DB traction current mix increased further.
+The share of renewable energies in the DB traction current mix in Germany continued to grow.